zarehsai/psxgpt/README.md

 # psxGPT 📊

-A RAG (Retrieval-Augmented Generation) application that allows financial analysts to describe a table in words and instantly get output that can be pasted into a spreadsheet.
+A ChatGPT-like application for Pakistan Stock Exchange (PSX) financial data.

 ## 🔍 Overview

 psxGPT is a multi-step data processing pipeline and Retrieval-Augmented Generation (RAG) application.
-It automatically downloads financial reports (primarily bank statements from 2024) from the Pakistan Stock Exchange (PSX), converts them to markdown, chunks them, extracts metadata, and creates vector embeddings using Google Gemini.
+It automatically downloads financial reports from the Pakistan Stock Exchange (PSX) website, converts them to markdown, chunks them, extracts metadata, and creates vector embeddings using Google Gemini.
 Finally, it provides a Gradio web interface allowing users to ask natural language questions about the financial data and receive spreadsheet-ready answers.

 ## ✨ Features